lupyuen/lupyuen.github.io/src/tinyemu3.md

 _But our Ox64 Emulator was incomplete?_

-Today we fill in the missing pieces of our Ox64 Emulator and make it ready for __Automated Testing__...
+Today we fill in the missing pieces of our Ox64 Emulator and call it for __Automated Testing__...

-TODO
+- TODO: Start NuttX Kernel in Supervisor Mode

+- TODO: Emulate UART Interrupts for Console Input

+- TODO: Emulate OpenSBI for System Timer

+- TODO: Fix the System Timer

+- TODO: Scripting The Expected

+- TODO: Daily Automated Testing

 We begin with the easier bit: Scripting our Ox64 Emulator...